pschatzmann/arduino-audio-tools/examples/examples-audiokit/streams-audiokit-fft/README.md

 You dont need to bother about any wires because everything is on one nice board.
 Just just need to install the dependencies

 The fast Fourier transform (FFT) can be used to determine the frequencies of a singal.
+More [details can be found in the Wiki](https://github.com/pschatzmann/arduino-audio-tools/wiki/FFT)

 ### Note